BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### <mark>&thinsp;<b>D&thinsp;U&thinsp;M&thinsp;P</b>&thinsp;</mark> **or** <mark>&thinsp;<b>D&thinsp;R&thinsp;Y</b>&thinsp;</mark>&thinsp;**?** Neither, but a compromise.
 (Could I omit set phrases for justification?)

 Was it all about unit tests?
 Yes, but it can work for others in the pyramid.
-Remember that units of tests are elusive, and there's no distinct division.
+Remember that test units are elusive, and there's no distinct division.

 Does <mark>**DRY**</mark> apply to <samp>T</samp>est <samp>D</samp>riven <samp>D</samp>esign?
 Yes, but **very** constrained by <mark>DAMP</mark> as its main motive.